zachvalenta/jvns.ca/source/_posts/2016-04-29-cdns-arent-just-for-caching.markdown

 But you are in New York, and the speed of light is slow (really!), and you are trying to send the javascript file to Sydney -- that's 16,000 km away, which is 50ms at the speed of light, or a 100ms round trip.
 With a bad mobile connection that's dropping packets, it can get even worse!
 So now everyone can probably still get your file, mostly, but it might take them a long time to get it.

-A common solution is to put the file on a server physically in Sydney, so that Sydneyites (??) can get it faster.
+A common solution is to put the file on a server physically in Sydney, so that Sydneysiders (!!) can get it faster.
 This is what a CDN does.
 And I thought that was all that it did!
 But today I asked [many questions on Twitter](https://twitter.com/b0rk/status/726062053920747520) and it turns out that I was very wrong -- CDNs are not only good for caching content!
 People also use them for other reasons!
 So in this post we're only going to discuss non-caching uses of CDNs.

 The core questions we're going to try to answer are: